-In addition to being close to many of the Northeast’s major cities (less than four hours to New York City or Philadelphia and less than five to Boston) Syracuse boasts excellent arts and entertainment without sacrificing the benefits of life in a smaller city.
+Syracuse is less than four hours from New York City and also Philadelphia.
+Moreover, it is less than five from Boston.
+In addition to being close to many of the Northeast’s major cities, Syracuse boasts excellent arts and entertainment without sacrificing the benefits of living in a smaller city.
 With affordable costs of living, safe neighborhoods, and a good education system, Syracuse is definitely an attractive home for you and your family.
 In fact, Forbes ranked Syracuse the #4 place to raise a family in the United States in 2010.

 The Upstate Medical University Hospital, the region’s only Level-1 trauma center and Syracuse’s top employer, always has a variety of open nursing positions.
 With a growing metropolitan population, Syracuse has a number of other hospitals and medical centers, including Crouse Hospital, St. Joseph’s Hospital Health Center, and the Syracuse VA Medical Center.
 Nurses are always wanted and you’ll have a number of employment options.